dannweeeee/html-fund-me-f23/README.md

 # HTML Fund Me
-A HTML Fund Me Project that is part of Cyfrin Solidity Blockchain Course.
+A JavaScript-HTML Fund Me Project that is part of Cyfrin Solidity Blockchain Course.

 # Requirements